codekow/s2i-r-shiny/README.md

 # R Shiny (RShiny) s2i image

+[R](https://en.wikipedia.org/wiki/R_(programming_language)) is a programming language for statistical computing and graphics.
+Created by statisticians and is used among data miners, bioinformaticians and statisticians for data analysis and developing statistical software.
+Users have created packages to augment the functions of the R language.

+The official [R](https://en.wikipedia.org/wiki/R_(programming_language)) software environment is an open-source [free software](https://en.wikipedia.org/wiki/Free_software) environment within the GNU package, available under the [GNU General Public License](https://en.wikipedia.org/wiki/GNU_General_Public_License).
+It is written primarily in C, Fortran, and R itself.

 [Source-to-Image s2i](https://docs.openshift.com/container-platform/3.6/architecture/core_concepts/builds_and_image_streams.html#source-build) is a framework that takes application source code as an input and produces a new image that runs the assembled application as output.
 Openshift builds can be triggered if either the code changes or the s2i builder image is updated.

 ## OpenShift Examples